mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 is not necessary to understand bitcoin mining; however, if you are curious, I have included it in the annex (the final section of this article).
-The basic principle, however, is simple - increasing the difficulty lowers the target value so that miners will have to put in more hashing attempts, and decreasing the difficulty raises the target value so that miners will have to put in fewer hashing attempts.
+The basic principle, however, is simple - increasing the difficulty lowers the target value so that miners will have to do more hashing attempts, and decreasing the difficulty raises the target value so that miners will have to do fewer hashing attempts.

 Finally the *nonce* is something we have already discussed in the section on hashing.
 The only difference here is that with bitcoin the nonce is an integer.